dc-nrx/SwiftNetworking/README.md

 ### Host

 A `Host` represents... a host.
-It's single function is to execute requests represented by `Target`s.
+Its single function is to execute requests represented by `Target`s.
 In order to do so, it can use a custom URLSession.

 It also has optional `RequestPreprocessor` and `ErrorHandler`.
 The common use for the first is adding standard headers (such as `Authorization`) to each request.
 The second can be used to recover from common errors (such as expired token).